TheMarkitecht/dlr/README.md

 * Concise syntax for declaring native functions and structs.
 * Supports struct types.
 But not nested structs, yet.
-* Can automatically extract actual size and offset information for each struct member, as built by the current host's compiler.
+* Can automatically extract actual size and offset information for each struct member, as built by the current host's compiler (works with gcc or clang).
 * Supports calling only one direction: from script to native code.
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
 The surrounding features are implemented in a script package.